How to Make Yogurt at Home (Dahi) + Simple Buttermilk Recipe

 👉 Eat more yogurt and buttermilk around lunch, not with lunch.

-👉 Just be careful—when you eat yogurt or drink buttermilk, do NOT consume it cold.
+👉 Just be careful—when you eat yogurt or drink buttermilk, do NOT consume it too cold in winter or if you are using it to balance vata.

 👉 If you cannot make homemade yogurt, use Greek yogurt or Dahi.